ibrahim5126/SWE-Roadmap/README.md

 Public build log for my transition into Software Engineering, specializing in AI application development with a data engineering track on the side.
-Non-CS-core background, closing the gap month by month while shipping something real every step of the way.

 One repo, one commit history, no gaps.
 Each month gets its own folder: the polished project for that month sits at the top level, raw daily